 Day 14: Etosha – Depart Namibia (B/-/-)

 Travel towards Windhoek via Okahandja where we will visit a local handicraft market.
-Arrive Windhoek airport in the late afternoon for your flight back to Australia.
+Arrive Windhoek airport in the late afternoon for your onward flight.

 Prices are based on Low Season (01/11/2019 – 30/06/2020).
 Surcharges apply for other periods.